paulrobertlloyd/paulrobertlloyd-v4/src/_content/pages/styleguide.md

 The `figure` element is used to annotate illustrations, diagrams, photos, code listings or provide a citation for an excerpted piece of content.
 The following examples show a section of pre-formatted text, a quotation and an image:

-{% include 'figure' with '/images/2017/05/away_to_galway/wild_atlantic_way.jpg'
+{% render 'figure' with '/images/2017/05/away_to_galway/wild_atlantic_way.jpg'
   caption: 'Single image, with supporting caption.'
 %}

 For figures using the `.align-bleed` modifier, the content will stretch across the entire width of the page.

-{% include 'figure' with '/images/2017/05/away_to_galway/roundstone_quay.jpg'
+{% render 'figure' with '/images/2017/05/away_to_galway/roundstone_quay.jpg'
   caption: 'Single image, with supporting caption.'
   alignment: 'bleed'
 %}

-{% include 'figure' with '/images/2017/05/away_to_galway/roundstone_quay.jpg'
+{% render 'figure' with '/images/2017/05/away_to_galway/roundstone_quay.jpg'
   caption: 'Single image, with supporting caption.'
   alignment: 'pull'
 %}